Ukraine says it repels Russian attack as war grinds in east

 But the effort to take more territory there has been slow-going.
 In a sign of Russia’s frustration with the war, some senior commanders have been fired in recent weeks, the British Defense Ministry said.

+— A young Russian soldier, accused of killing a Ukrainian civilian, awaited his fate in Ukraine’s first war crimes trial.
+Sgt.
+Vadim Shishimarin, a 21-year-old soldier in a Russian tank unit, has pleaded guilty, but the prosecution still presented its evidence, in line with Ukrainian law.
+Shishimarin told the court Thursday that he shot 62-year-old Oleksandr Shelipov after he was ordered to — and apologized to the widow.

+— The Group of Seven leading economies and global financial institutions agreed this week to provide more money to bolster Ukraine’s public finances, bringing the total aid to $19.8 billion, Germany’s finance minister said Friday.
+Western financial and arms support have been critical to Ukraine's ability to defend itself.

-Russian forces attacked the cities of Lysychansk and Severodonetsk, both in the Luhansk region of the Donbas, the region’s governor said Friday.
-Twelve people were killed, and more than 60 houses were destroyed across the region, Serhiy Haidai said in a Telegram post.
+On Friday, a governor in the Donbas said Russian forces attacked the cities of Lysychansk and Severodonetsk.
+Twelve people were killed, and more than 60 houses were destroyed across the region, Luhansk Gov. Serhiy Haidai said in a Telegram post.

 But the attack on Severodonetsk was unsuccessful.
 Both Haidai and Ukraine’s General Staff of the military said Russia took losses and retreated.
 Their reports could not be independently verified.